Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: The plan of the analysis

 and

 where $N_{\Omega}$ and $N_{\Lambda}$ are normalization constants and $D_2 \equiv (\rho^1_{eff}, \rho^2_{eff} \hdots \rho^n_{eff})$, for all the n segments.

 We can now impose constraints on the chirp mass and redshift of the source.
-We use the measured value of the red shifted chirp mass ${\cal M}_z$, and we assume that the measured probability density of the this quantity $P({\cal M}_z)$ is Gaussian with the width of $\sigma_{{\cal M}_z}={\cal M}_z /\rho_{eff}$.
-Note that the justification of this assumption can be understood from the Figure 1 in \textcite{2021PhRvD.104d3014S}.
+We use the measured value of the redshifted chirp mass ${\cal M}_z$, and we assume that the measured probability density of the quantity $P({\cal M}_z)$ is Gaussian with the width of $\sigma_{{\cal M}_z}={\cal M}_z /\rho_{eff}$.
+Note that the justification of this assumption can be understood from Fig. 1 in \textcite{2021PhRvD.104d3014S}.
 We assume the error on $f_{max}$ to be small enough to neglect it.
-In addition to equations (\ref{fmax}) and (\ref{snr_seg}) we use the constraint implied by the definition of the chirp mass:
+In addition to Eqs. (\ref{fmax}) and (\ref{snr_seg}), we use the constraint implied by the definition of the chirp mass:

 The last inequality in the above equation comes from the condition that $q_{max}=1$.
-Then the joint probability of ${\cal M}$ and $z$ given this information $I_Q$ is:
+Then the joint probability of ${\cal M}$ and $z$ given this information $I_Q$ is

-where,
+where

 where ${\cal H}(x) $ is the Heaviside function.